DesyncTheThird/DesyncTheThird/README.md

 <p align="center">
     I'm a PhD candidate at the <a href="https://msp.cis.strath.ac.uk/">Mathematically Structured Programming Group</a> at
     </br>
-    the University of Strathclyde, specialising in homotopy type theory and category theory;
+    the University of Strathclyde, researching homotopy type theory and higher category theory;
     </br>
     I have previously studied algebraic topology, combinatorics, and set theory at Warwick.
 </p>